-658 km (originally 643 km) medieval pilgrim road (Pilegrimsleden – “pilgrim path”) from Oslo to Nidaros (Trondheim) cathedral, where Saint Olav (king of Norway and responsible for much of the conversion of the country to Christianity) is believed to have been buried.
-Part of a network of former pilgrim routes, “rediscovered” after centuries of abandon and waymarked in 1997 to coincide with the millenium of the city of Trondheim.
-This Pilgrim Road to Nidaros, the Gudbrandsdalsleden, like the Camino francés in Spain and the Via Francigena (Canterbury to Rome) before it, became a European Cultural Itinerary in 2010.
+Introduction.
+658 km (originally 643 km) medieval pilgrim road (Pilegrimsleden – “pilgrim path”) from Oslo to Nidaros (Trondheim) cathedral, where Saint Olav (King of Norway and responsible for much of the conversion of the country to Christianity) is believed to have been buried.
+Part of a network of former pilgrim routes, “rediscovered” after centuries of being abandoned and then waymarked in 1997 to coincide with the millennium of the city of Trondheim.
+This Pilgrim Road to Nidaros, the Gudbrandsdalsleden, like the Camino Francés in Spain and the Via Francigena (Canterbury to Rome) before it, became a European Cultural Itinerary in 2010.

 Waymarking.
 Waymarked throughout, with a logo that is a mixture of the Olav cross and the sign used to indicate the existence of historic monuments.